-Romania's further obligations as a Member State of the European Union regarding the reduction of greenhouse gases emissions during the post-2012 period derive from the policy objectives that were agreed at the Spring session of the European Council on 9 March 2007: to reduce until 2020 the emissions of greenhouse gases by 20% compared to the levels of 1990, to increase by 20%, within that timeframe, the share of renewable energy in the overall energy consumption, to enhance energy efficiency by 20%, and to achieve a minimum 10% share of biofuel in the total fuel consumption in transport.
-In line with the objective to reduce the emissions of greenhouse gases by 20%, the promotion of renewable sources is the main objective of the legislative package on climate change and renewable energy resources that the European Commission submitted on 23 January 2008.
-The targets envisaged and the deadlines for their completion are, in some respects, more demanding then those set in the EU renewed Sustainable Development Strategy of June 2006.
-The abovementioned legislative package is still being debated at European level and is likely to be adopted in 2009 at the latest.
+Romania's obligations as a Member State of the European Union regarding the reduction of greenhouse gas emissions during the post-2012 period derive from the policy objectives that were agreed at the Spring session of the European Council on 9 March 2007: to reduce until 2020 the CO2 emissions by 20% compared to the levels of 1990, to increase by 20%, within that timeframe, the share of renewable energy in the overall energy consumption, to enhance energy efficiency by 20%, and to achieve a minimum 10% of biofuel in the total fuel consumption in transport.
+In line of the objective to reduce the emissions of greenhouse gases by 20%, the promotion of renewable sources is the main objective of the legislative package on climate change and renewable energy resources that the European Commission submitted on 23 January 2008.
+The targets envisaged and the deadlines for their completion are, in some respects, more demanding then those set in the renewed Sustainable Development Strategy of June 2006.